Some Insane Tips for Mixing With Drum Samples

 Tune Your Drum Samples:

+Having a kick drum sample that perfectly fits the beat and is pleasing to listen to is key if you want your mix to sound clean.
+Mixing with drum samples can be tricky, especially at first, but it does get easier with practice.
+A good way to start bad-sounding drums (like muffled or low sounds) is by using an equalizer to tune the overall sound.
 If you want that kick to be a little crisper, try using an equalizer or mixing with compression to boost its level and bring out the high frequencies of your sample.
 If you like the sound of your drum but wish it was louder, you can use a compressor to bring out its loudness without affecting the overall pitch.
 Use your ears to guide you when utilizing these tools.
+Most drum designer software offers pitch adjustment controls that can be tweaked in the plug-in window.
+If you’re working with pre-recorded samples, most DAWs include a pitch-shifting plug-in used by experts and beginners alike for altering the sound of their sample without any hassle.

 Eq Your Drums and Carve Out Spaces: